 Hissing noise of gas escaping can indicate a refrigerant leak, though most leaks are less obvious.
 Refrigerant should be recovered from the system as soon as possible for environmental reasons.

 Warm air blowing from cabin vents.

-Failure of the air condtioning compressor to operate.
-Low refrigerant pressure sensed by the pressure switch may prevent engagement of the vehicle aircon compressor electric clutch.
+Autoelectrical faults or excessively low or high refrigerant pressure sensed by the pressure switch may prevent engagement of the vehicle aircon compressor electric clutch.